-The responsibility for the immediate protection of property in the event of flooding lies with the owner of that property.
-It is not a local authority, including the Parish Council, responsibility.

-Known flood points/risks and properties at risk are listed in Annex A (Restricted Distribution).
+- 3.19 It is key to understand that the responsibility for the immediate protection of property in the event of flooding lies with the owner of that property.
+It is not a local authority, including the Parish Council, responsibility. - 3.20 Known flood points/risks and properties at risk are listed in Annex A (Restricted Distribution).
 Owners of properties affected by floods should consider what investment they need to make to protect their property.
-Details of useful websites that contain information on possible solutions and methods of protection are at Annex F.

-The level of service offered by local authorities varies.
+Details of useful websites that contain information on possible solutions and methods of protection are at Annex G. - 3.21 The level of service offered by local authorities varies.
 They do not have a statutory duty to provide sandbags or give other assistance in times of flooding, particularly in the case of emergency, however they will endeavour to help.
 This should not be relied upon in periods of widespread flooding.
-See subsequent paragraphs for information on local flood stores.
+See subsequent paragraphs for information on our local flood stores.